MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - <details><summary>Digest</summary> This position paper advocates a practical solution by making efficiency an evaluation criterion for research alongside accuracy and related measures.
 In addition, we propose reporting the financial cost or "price tag" of developing, training, and running models to provide baselines for the investigation of increasingly efficient methods.
 Our goal is to make AI both greener and more inclusive---enabling any inspired undergraduate with a laptop to write high-quality research papers.
 Green AI is an emerging focus at the Allen Institute for AI.

 ## Interactions with Blockchain

+### Interactions with Blockchain: 2021

+- Blockchain-based Federated Learning: A Comprehensive Survey. [[paper]](https://arxiv.org/abs/2110.02182)
+  - Zhilin Wang, Qin Hu.
+  - Key Word: Federated Learning; Blockchain.
+  - <details><summary>Digest</summary> We conduct a comprehensive survey of the literature on blockchained FL (BCFL).
+First, we investigate how blockchain can be applied to federal learning from the perspective of system composition.
+Then, we analyze the concrete functions of BCFL from the perspective of mechanism design and illustrate what problems blockchain addresses specifically for FL.
+We also survey the applications of BCFL in reality.
+Finally, we discuss some challenges and future research directions.

+- Smart Contract Vulnerability Detection: From Pure Neural Network to Interpretable Graph Feature and Expert Pattern Fusion. [[paper]](https://arxiv.org/abs/2106.09282)
+  - Zhenguang Liu, Peng Qian, Xiang Wang, Lei Zhu, Qinming He, Shouling Ji. *IJCAI 2021*
+  - Key Word: Smart Contract Vulnerability Detection.
+  - <details><summary>Digest</summary> We explore combining deep learning with expert patterns in an explainable fashion.
+Specifically, we develop automatic tools to extract expert patterns from the source code.
+We then cast the code into a semantic graph to extract deep graph features.
+Thereafter, the global graph feature and local expert patterns are fused to cooperate and approach the final prediction, while yielding their interpretable weights.

+- Eth2Vec: Learning Contract-Wide Code Representations for Vulnerability Detection on Ethereum Smart Contracts. [[paper]](https://arxiv.org/abs/2101.02377)
+  - Nami Ashizawa, Naoto Yanai, Jason Paul Cruz, Shingo Okamura.
+  - Key Word: Ethereum; Natural Language Processing; Security Analysis.
+  - <details><summary>Digest</summary> Ethereum smart contracts are programs that run on the Ethereum blockchain, and many smart contract vulnerabilities have been discovered in the past decade.
+Many security analysis tools have been created to detect such vulnerabilities, but their performance decreases drastically when codes to be analyzed are being rewritten.
+In this paper, we propose Eth2Vec, a machine-learning-based static analysis tool for vulnerability detection, with robustness against code rewrites in smart contracts.

 ### Interactions with Blockchain: 2020